nithinkjoy-tech/youtube-comment-sentiment-analysis/README.md

 # youtube-comment-sentiment-analysis
-This project classifies the sentiment (positive or negative) of youtube video based on search result
+This project classifies the sentiment (positive or negative) of youtube video based on search result without any api-key